 Homeowners who default on mortgage loans on their primary residences may also qualify for an exclusion from income on foreclosures under the Mortgage Forgiveness Debt Relief Act, which took effect in 2007 to help homeowners caught in the mortgage crisis.
-This provision applies to up to $2 million in mortgage debt forgiven in calendar years 2007 through 2013.
-This exception had been scheduled to expire at the end of 2012, but was extended by Congress.
+This provision applies to up to $2 million in mortgage debt forgiven in calendar years 2007 through 2016.
+The exclusion had been extended before, and another extension through 2018 has been introduced in Congress.

-Steven M. Piascik, a certified public accountant and president of Piascik & Associates in Richmond, Virginia, warns, "If you use the proceeds from a home equity line of credit to pay off credit card debts, or for something other than making improvements to your home, that portion will not qualify for the $2 million exception."
+Steven M. Piascik, a certified public accountant and president of PIASCIK in Glen Allen, Virginia, warns, “If you use the proceeds from a home equity line of credit to pay off credit card debts, or for something other than making improvements to your home, that portion will not qualify for the $2 million exception.”

 However, if you used a credit card to pay for home improvements on your primary residence and can prove that the charges were exclusively for home improvements, you may be able to claim an exemption from mortgage-related debt forgiveness income for that card debt.

 - The IRS exempted more students from taxes on discharged student loans that were used to attend certain private colleges.
 Those who borrowed to attend American Career Institutes Inc. (ACI) and whose federal student loans were discharged by the Education Department’s “Defense to Repayment” or “Closed School” discharge process are exempt from taxes on the discharged debt.
 About 4,400 borrowers may be eligible for the loan discharges, according to the IRS.
 The exemption follows one granted to students of Corinthian Colleges Inc. for tax year 2015.